dqops/dqo/docs/dqo-concepts/user-interface-overview/user-interface-overview.md

 Clicking on an object in the tree view always opens a new tab in the main workspace that helps in navigating between open elements.

-## DQO tabs
+## Tabbed interface

 When you select an item from the tree view, it opens a new tab in the main workspace.
 You can open and close tabs within each section such as **Data Source**, **Profiling**, **Monitoring Checks**, **Partition Checks**,**Data Quality Dashboards**, **Incidents** and **Configuration**.
 Each section can have a maximum of seven tabs open at a time.
 If you try to add an eighth tab, the first one will be automatically removed to maintain the limit.
 These tabs are stored locally, which means that you can always return to them even after closing the application.

 ![Tabs](https://dqops.com/docs/images/working-with-dqo/navigating-the-graphical-interface/tabs.png)